riceissa/breathing/index.md

     - This one is tricky because I notice that as I try to do it my diaphragm can get sore if I do it wrong.
 In particular, it can sometimes help to break the "silent" rule in order to get the breath smoother.
 There's a distinction between breathing in a way so that you aren't hypocapnic, and breathing in a way that is comfortable and not painful to your body.
 Every combination is possible.
 2. Next stage: slow down your breath.
     - Your breath should already be slower if it's more quiet and smooth.
 But when you're trying to make it quiet or smooth, you don't want to focus on slowing it down … that just makes you uncomfortable because you're not used to that much air hunger.
 But once your breath is silent and smooth, it's time to focus on slowing it down.
 I still haven't gotten to this stage so I don't know how slow is optimal.
 I suspect this is the point where an HRV monitor or such would be handy: there might be individual variation in the optimal rate.
 Notice how it's much harder to say what "slow breath" is compared to "nasal breath" or "silent breath" or "smooth breath", and it is much harder to track without an instrument like a capnometer (counting in your head all the time seems annoying!).
+    - UPDATE (2024-01-26): i am thinking more and more that slowing your breath is unnecessary; it's like the diaphragm thing and it automatically happens. i think some of the buteyko people also say the same thing.

 Note that the above is essentially (some of the particular techniques taught in) Buteyko breathing.
 The differences are: (1) pedagogical, in that I think focusing on each step in sequence works a lot better, and (2) whether to use a CapnoTrainer to help with some of the steps.

 ## Any more stages?

 upper chest (intercostals) vs diaphragm? i feel like this one happens automatically by doing the ones above.
-But for some reason this is like the focus of many breathing gurus/meditation experts. but it's not necessary!
+But for some reason this is like the focus of many breathing gurus/meditation experts. but it's not necessary! in fact, i think it can be harmful to focus on your diaphragm too much -- it leads to exaggerated/forceful movement of it which can cause overbreathing/sore muscles. like, sure, it's fine to check your abdomen to see that you are generally breathing with your diaphragm more than upper chest, but it shouldn't be a target.

 # Clearing your nose